 Nestled in the southeastern hills and mountains of West Virginia, the Greenbrier Valley is the perfect setting for a cozy getaway, family vacation or time away with friends.
 Combine your stay with the friendly character of small-town life, a “punch” card of things to do, and you have a vacation that tops them all.

 Whether you’re looking to travel by plane, train or via the interstate, getting here is easy.
 Use the information below to help plan your trip.

-The Greenbrier Valley Airport (LWB) in Lewisburg provides direct air service to and from Washington Dulles (IAD) and Chicago O-Hare (ORD) airports through United operated by SkyWest.
+The Greenbrier Valley Airport (LWB) in Lewisburg provides non-stop air service to and from Washington Dulles (IAD) and Chicago O-Hare (ORD) airports on United Express operated by SkyWest Airlines.
 The airport is conveniently located on US 219, five miles north of historic downtown Lewisburg and thirteen miles from The Greenbrier.

 The Amtrak Cardinal route, New York City-Penn Station (NYP) to Chicago-Union Station (CHI) stops in White Sulphur Springs and Alderson, WV three times weekly.
 An Amtrak station is conveniently located directly across from The Greenbrier in White Sulphur Springs and there is a whistle stop in downtown Alderson.
 Due to the fact that these are unstaffed stations, with no ticketing services available, prior reservations are required.

 White Sulphur Springs Station

 Sun, Wed, Fri – 11:39am